hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 size of responses.
 However any such reduction might be offset by increased message size due to padding.
 This specification does not update the optionality of condensation.

+### Fallback to AXFR

+Fallback to AXFR can happen, for example, if the server is not able to provide an IXFR for the requested SOA.
+Implementations differ in how long they store zone deltas and how many may be stored at any one time.

+After a failed IXFR a IXoT client SHOULD request the AXFR on the already open XoT connection.

 ### Padding of IXoT responses

 The goal of padding IXoT responses would be to obfuscate the incremental